• Home

 Open it in the browser and copy and paste the source code into the file readEmail.txt.
 Running this script will give you all the email IDs present on the web page.

-You can also use a CSV file rather than a text file to extract email IDs and to save it.
+You can also use a CSV file rather than a text file to extract email IDs and save it.
 Using the CSV file in Python is pretty simple.

 That’s it all from this script written in Python to extract emails from the file.